autogluon/neurips-autogluon-workshop/README.md

 Rather than diving deep into the mechanisms underlining each individual ML models, we emphasize on how you can take advantage of a diverse collection of models to build an automated ML pipeline.
 Our workshop will also emphasize on the techniques behind automatically building and training deep learning models, which are powerful yet cumbersome to manage manually.
-Hardly any educational material describes their successful automation.

 Join us at the [NeurIPS 2022](https://nips.cc/) located at New Orleans Ernest N. Morial Convention Center on Monday, November 28 at 2:00pm, CST in
 Room 293.